Extragalactic magnetism with SOFIA (SALSA Legacy Program) -- V: First results on the magnetic field orientation of galaxies: Introduction

 \section{Introduction}

-Polarimetric observations allow the tracing of magnetic fields ($B$-field) in galaxies.
+Polarimetric observations allow the tracing of magnetic fields ($B$-field) in galaxies \citep[e.g.,][]{beck+2013inbook_641}.
 Synchrotron emission is expected to emerge largely from the warm and diffuse ISM, due to a combination of a large volume fraction for the ubiquitous cosmic ray electron population and thermal gas emission.
 While this emission is considerably sensitive to Faraday rotation, it should be relatively less affected by depolarization from disordered $B$-field structures due to larger coherence scales for the field and a prevalence of the mean magnetic field \citep{Evirgen2017}.
-The FIR polarization arises from thermal emission of magnetically aligned dust grains tracing a weighted density medium along the line-of-sight (LOS) and within the beam of a dense ($\log_{10}(N_{\rm~HI+H_{2}}~[\rm{cm}^{-2}])=[20,23]$) and cold ($T_{\rm~d}=[20,50]$ K) component of the ISM in galaxies \citep[][SALSA~IV]{SALSAIV}.
-The differences between radio and FIR polarimetric observations allow us to investigate extragalactic $B$-fields in different ISM phases, something that is uniquely enabled by the Survey for extragALactic magnetiSm with SOFIA (SALSA) Legacy Program \citep[][SALSA~IV]{SALSAIV}.
+The FIR polarization arises from thermal emission of magnetically aligned dust grains tracing a weighted density medium along the line-of-sight (LOS).
+Based on SOFIA/HAWC+ observations of extra-galactic objects, we estimate that this polarized FIR emission is associated to a relatively dense ($\log_{10}(N_{\rm~HI+H_{2}}~[\rm{cm}^{-2}])=[20,23]$) and cold ($T_{\rm~d}=[20,50]$ K) component of the ISM \citep[][SALSA~IV]{SALSAIV}.
+The addition of FIR polarimetric observations by the Survey of extragALactic magnetiSm with SOFIA (SALSA; PI: Lopez-Rodriguez, E. \& Mao, S. A.) Legacy Program \citep[][SALSA~IV]{SALSAIV} enables for the first time to explore the differences with radio polarimetric observations allowing us to investigate extragalactic $B$-fields in different ISM phases (Fig. \ref{fig:SALSA_poster}).